(Non)-projective bounds on gravitational EFT: The dispersive representation for helicity amplitudes

-At four-points there are three helicity sectors, the all plus $M^{{+,+,+,+}}$, MHV $M^{{+,+,-,-}}$ and single minus $M^{{+,+,+,-}}$.
-This implies that at fixed derivative order there are several on-shell operators, which we have already seen in eq.(\ref{EFTL}), i.e. $\lambda_4$ and $\tilde{\lambda}_4$.
-Note that in relating the Wilson coefficients in the effective action to the Taylor coefficients, there is an additional extra factor of $\kappa^4$ from extracting the four-graviton matrix elements.
-Here we will introduce Taylor coefficients for the low energy expansion of the three sectors, as well as the distinct helicity arrangements within each sector, for example $M^{{+,+,-,-}}$ and $M^{{+,-,-,+}}$.
-The purpose for the latter is that the different arrangements come with different dispersion relations, and the fact that they originate from the same operator, related by simple relabeling, leads to ``crossing symmetry" constraints on the dispersive representation.
+At four-points there are three helicity sectors, with all outgoing convention these are the all plus $M^{{+,+,+,+}}$, MHV $M^{{+,+,-,-}}$ and single minus $M^{{+,+,+,-}}$.
+This implies that the on-shell operators are defined with its power in $s,t$ as well as helicity configuration.\footnote{In relating the Wilson coefficients in the effective action to the Taylor coefficients of the amplitude, there is an additional extra factor of $\kappa^4$ from extracting the four-graviton matrix elements.} Here we will first denote the Taylor coefficients the three sectors, as well as the distinct helicity arrangements within each sector separately.
+For example $M^{{+,+,-,-}}$ and $M^{{+,-,-,+}}$ will be denoted as $b,c$ respectively.
+The purpose for this redundant labelling is that they will have different dispersive representations.
+The fact that they originate from the same operator, related by simple relabeling, leads to ``crossing symmetry" constraints on the distinct dispersive representations.

 Let us begin with the all plus configuration

 where there are no pole terms, and the contributions from graviton or dilaton exchange between $R^3$ or $\phi R^2$ only result in polynomials terms.
 Note that the exponents of $s,t$ are labeled such that $k$ represents the total derivative order ($2k$) of the operator and $q$ is subject to $q\leq k$.
 Since $q$ counts the power of $t$ it corresponds to the highest spin partial wave associated with the operator.
 Crossing symmetry relates the distinct coefficients.
 For the same helicity amplitude, this is the usual permutation invariance